neurord/NeuroRDViz/README.md

 # NeuroRDViz
-Python program to display morphology and particle concentrations.
+## Python program to display morphology and particle concentrations at the synapse

 To run example, chdir to this folder and enter in terminal (tested in Fedora):